sparkfun/SparkFun_Toolkit/docs/ar_ibus.md

-# Overview - Device Bus interface - sfeTkIBus
+# Overview - Device Bus Interface - sfeTkIBus

 One of the foundational capabilities of the SparkFun Toolkit is bus communication with devices.
 This is a common task almost all libraries implement using their own implementation for I2C, SPI or UART bus communication.